apache/drill/_docs/configure-drill/securing-drill/092-configuring-web-ui-and-rest-api-security.md

 See [SSL Certificates in a Drill Cluster]({{site.baseurl}}/docs/configuring-ssl-tls-for-encryption/#ssl-certificates-in-a-drill-cluster) for more information.

-## Prerequisites for Web Console and REST API Security
+## Prerequisites for Web UI and REST API Security

-You need to perform the following configuration tasks using Web Console and REST API security.
+You need to perform the following configuration tasks using Web UI and REST API security.

 * Configure [user security]({{site.baseurl}}/docs/configuring-user-security/)
-* Set up Web Console administrators
+* Set up Web UI administrators
-  Optionally, you can set up Web Console administrator-user groups to facilitate management of multiple Web Console administrators.
+  Optionally, you can set up Web UI administrator-user groups to facilitate management of multiple Web UI administrators.

-## Setting up Web Console Administrators and Administrator-User Groups
+## Setting up Web UI Administrators and Administrator-User Groups

 Configure the following system options using the [ALTER SYSTEM]({{site.baseurl}}/docs/alter-system/) command: